 - Epic Rocking: "The Wedding" and "Looking for Lester" are both over five minutes.

 - Face on the Cover: The album cover just a close-up of his face.

-- Instrumental: "The Wedding" and "Looking For Lester".
+- Instrumentals: "The Wedding" and "Looking For Lester".

 - Lighter and Softer: In comparison to both Never Let Me Down and the two Tin Machine studio albums, Black Tie White Noise is poppier and less dour in its subject matter (partly due to Bowie coming fresh off the heels of his wedding with Iman, partly due to being produced by Nile Rodgers, who had previously produced Let's Dance).
 That said, the Title Track and "Jump They Say" still demonstrate Bowie's willingness to cover less-than-optimistic topics in his work.

-- One Steve Limit: Averted; one of the musicians on the album is Lester Bowie, who is unrelated to David Bowie.
+- One-Steve Limit: Averted; one of the musicians on the album is Lester Bowie, who was unrelated to David Bowie.